 RESEARCH CENTER WORKSHOPS

-All law students are welcome to attend workshops which usually meet on Wednesdays, at 12:30PM in Room L315.
-We encourage everyone to register beforehand so enough lunch is available for all attendees.
+All law students are welcome to virtually attend workshops which usually become available every Monday at 8am in the Research Center's Canvas page.
+We encourage everyone to register beforehand so we can easily contact you with information about each workshop.

 The following research guides contain helpful resources including databases, websites, and print materials related to Florida legal research.
 For a complete list of all research guides, click here.